kaby76/AntlrVSIX/README.md

 Supported are colorized tagging, hover, go to def, find all refs, replace, command completion, reformat, and go to visitor/listener.

-My goal for this extension is to support
+Instead of providing mostly useless railroad diagrams and ATN graphs, my goal for this extension is to provide useful features for writing and maintaining grammars:

 * conversion of non-Antlr grammars to/from Antlr;
 * refactoring grammars in order to make them cleaner, more readable, and more efficient.